 Depth of Field & Diffraction

 Course Expectations: Students are to bring 2 finished images on a USB key to each class for group discussion plus a 6 image final project (digital files or prints).

-Requirements: students must have a digital camera (compact, SLR or mirrorless), a macro lens, a tripod, and a remote control or cable releases.
+Requirements: students must have a digital camera (compact, SLR or mirrorless), a macro lens/close-up filters/extension tubes (one of the three is sufficient), a tripod, and a remote control or cable releases.
 Post-production is not required, but students will be permitted to do basic image processing using products such as Adobe Photoshop Lightroom or Adobe Photoshop.